tandukuda/SceneShift/README.md

 1. **Download:** Get the latest release from the [Releases Page](https://github.com/tandukuda/SceneShift/releases).
 2. **Organize:** Create a new folder (e.g., `Documents/SceneShift`) and move `SceneShift.exe` inside.

 > ⚠️ Important: Do not run the app directly from your Desktop or Downloads!
-On the first run, SceneShift automatically generates config.yaml and theme.yaml.
+On the first run, SceneShift automatically generates `config.yaml` and `theme.yaml`.
 Keeping it in a separate folder ensures your files stay organized.

-3. **Run:** Double-click SceneShift.exe.
+3. **Run:** Double-click `SceneShift.exe`.

 > Windows will request Administrator access to manage processes.